yjayaraman-pivotal/concourse-spring-music/ci/README.md

 * "gradle assemble" generates the war artifact
 * Push the artifact to the s3 resource as music-resource
 * Git tag on the music-repo
-* Bump the version resource for next usage
+* Bump the version resource for the next usage

 ### acceptance-tests